krosenmann/omniweb/source/hello.rst

 For different indepent parts of project you can define different document hierarchies.
-That means in one project you may have more than one master WEB file.
+That means in one project you may have more than one master LP file.
 Use this if you can split your project into some subprojects.
 **This is the strongly recommended way.**

 .. warning:: You can use chunk application command (``=+``) ONLY in